 When I told my friend Kate that I was planning to visit my son in Aberdeen and spend a week exploring Scotland, she immediately wanted to come along.
 Kate has Scottish heritage and was curious to see some of the history of her family and why they left Scotland.
 Our trip turned into a wonderful week-long Scottish Highland Clearances heritage tour.

 We saw other sights that week, including a whisky distillery, a gin distillery, quite a few castles and some very dramatic scenery.
-I’ll get to all of those in future articles.
-This article is just an overview of some of the key stops you should see if you also wish to go on a Scottish Highland Clearances tour.
+This article is an overview of some of the key stops you should see if you also wish to go on a Scottish Highland Clearances tour.
 I’ve added a map at the bottom.

 (Disclosure: This article contains affiliate links.
 If you make a purchase through one of them, I will receive a commission.
 Your price will not be affected.)